Same-sex marriage in Puebla: Marriage statistics

 The following table shows the number of same-sex marriages performed in Puebla since 2019 as reported by the National Institute of Statistics and Geography.
 Figures for 2020 are lower than previous years because of the restrictions in place due to the COVID-19 pandemic.

 121 same-sex marriages were performed in Puebla in 2021; 66 between two women and 55 between two men.
-Most took place in Puebla de Zaragoza at 81, followed by San Pedro Cholula at 23, San Martín Texmelucan at 3, and 14 in other cities across the state.
+Most marriages took place in Puebla de Zaragoza at 81 and San Pedro Cholula at 23.